 A mortgage loan made by an institutional lender without the inclusion of government guarantees such as VA or FHA loans.

-The convertible ARM is a combination of both fixed-rate and adjustable rate mortgages, allowing the best of both options in one package.
+A combination of both fixed-rate and adjustable rate mortgages, allowing the best of both options in one package.

 Deferred Interest Mortgage